$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

 We calculate the rate of the rare decay $^{11}$Be into $^{10}\text{Be} + p +e^- + \bar{\nu}_e$ using Halo effective field theory, thereby describing the process of beta-delayed proton emission.
 We assume a shallow $1/2 ^+$ resonance in the $^{10}$Be$-p$ system with an energy consistent with a recent experiment by Ayyad {\it et al.} and obtain $b_p = 4.9_{-2.9}^{+5.6}\text{(exp.)}_{-0.8}^{+4.0}\text{(theo.)} \times 10^{-6}$ for the branching ratio of this decay, predicting a resonance width of $\Gamma_R = (9.0^{+4.8}_{-3.3}\text{(exp.)}^{+5.3}_{-2.2}\text{(theo.)})$~keV.
 Our calculation shows that the experimental branching ratio and resonance parameters of Ayyad {\it et al.} are consistent with each other.
 Moreover, we analyze the general impact of a resonance on the branching ratio and demonstrate that a wide range of combinations of resonance energies and widths can reproduce branching ratios of the correct order.
 Thus, no exotic mechanism (such as beyond the standard model physics) is needed to explain the experimental decay rate.

 \keywords{beta decay, effective field theory}

 \paragraph{\bf Introduction.} Halo nuclei display a large separation of scales between a few loosely bound halo nucleons and a tightly bound core~\cite{Hansen:1995pu,Jonson:2004,Riisager:2012it,Tanihata:2016zgp}.
 The emergence of the halo degrees of freedom is a fascinating aspect of nuclei away from the valley of stability.
-It can be considered a consequence of the quantum tunneling of halo neutrons out of the core potential to the classically forbidden region.
+The halo nucleons in the core potential spend most of their time in the classically forbidden region outside of the range of the core potential.
+This is analog to the tunnel effect.
+But since the halo nucleons are bound to the core, they always have to come back into the core potential.
 This separation of scales can be used to treat these systems using an effective field theory (EFT) approach called Halo EFT \cite{Bertulani:2002sz,Bedaque:2003wa,Hammer:2017tjm}.
 Common to all EFTs is that observables are described in a systematic low-energy expansion and that the accuracy of a calculation can be systematically improved.
 Halo EFT has been applied to a number of observables, including electromagnetic capture reactions and photodissociation processes \cite{Hammer:2011ye,Rupak:2011nk,Ryberg:2014exa,Zhang:2015ajn,Higa:2016igc, Premarathna:2019tup,Zhang:2019odg}.

 Here we will consider, for the first time, the weak decay of the valence neutron of the halo nucleus $^{11}$Be into the continuum, ${^{11}\text{Be}} \rightarrow {^{10}\text{Be}}+ p + e^{-} + \bar{\nu}_{e}$, within Halo EFT.